TheCloutEngineer/TheCloutEngineer/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on IOS Table and Tabbar views
+- 🔭 I’m currently working on CICD, JAVA/Spring, React.js
-- 🌱 I’m currently learning Swift and IOS Development
+- 🌱 I’m currently learning Java, CICD, React.js, Docker
-- 🤔 I’m looking for help with Azure/IOS/Next.js
+- 🤔 I’m looking for help with Java/React/Building Full Stack Apps
-- 💬 Ask me about my day
+- 💬 Ask me about my day, 76ers, RDR2, and what I am reading?
-- 📫 How to reach me: @HappyCoder1
+- 📫 How to reach me: Twitter === @CloutEngineer_
-- 😄 Pronouns: He/Him/His
+- 😄 Pronouns: He/They
 <!-- ⚡ Fun fact: ... -->
 <!-- 👯 I’m looking to collaborate on ... -->